parallelchain-io/parallelchain-protocol/RPC.md

 ## Transaction RPCs

+Transaction RPCs allow clients to query [transactions](Blockchain.md#transaction-v1) and transaction-related information such as receipts, as well as submit transactions.

 ### submit_transaction

 Try to insert a Transaction into the Mempool.
 If the submitted transaction is successfully inserted into the target Fullnode's Mempool, it will broadcast the transaction to other Fullnodes in the P2P network.